bruceravel/demeter/documentation/Athena/examples/data.rst

 calibrate these data.

-Open the `calibration tool <../process/cal.html>`__ by selecting “Calibrate energies” from the Data menu.
-The derivative of |mu| (E) for these data will be plotted, shown below on the left.
-The choice of edge position, denoted by the little orange circle, is reasonable in that it is close to the first peak of the first derivative, as one expects.
+Open the `calibration tool <../process/cal.html>`__ by selecting :quoted:`Calibrate energies` from the Data menu.
+The derivative of
+|mu| (E) for these data will be plotted, shown below on the left.
+The
+choice of edge position, denoted by the little orange circle, is reasonable in that it is close to the first peak of the first derivative, as one expects.
 The monochromator calibration is obviously wrong as the orange circle is at 7105.5 eV, while the tabulated value for the iron K edge is 7112 eV.

 .. subfigstart::